vimich/vimich.github.io/README.md

         run: npm run lint:css
 ```

-**Task: Add the steps above to your existing job that contains the testing step.
-Verify that everything is running successfully by checking your `Actions` page.**
+**Task: Add the steps above for running typescript and css linting to your existing job that contains the testing step.
+Verify that everything is running successfully by checking the workflow in your `Actions` page.**

 ## Step 4: Adding secrets